hliu5259/horvathslab/README.md

 ### Description

-This script feature distribution for downstream analysis.
+This script visualizes the samples facilitating filtering of unwanted cells.
+It creates graphs depicting feature distribution for each of the samples.

 ### Input